Esketamine

-It is specifically used as a therapy for treatment-resistant depression (TRD) and for major depressive disorder (MDD) with co-occurring suicidal ideation or behavior.
-Its effectiveness for depression is modest and similar to that of other antidepressants.
-Esketamine is not used by infusion into a vein for anesthesia as it is only FDA approved for depression in the form of an intranasal spray(The parent compound Ketamine is most often administered intravenously) and under direct medical supervision as a nasal spray.
+It is specifically used as a therapy for treatment-resistant depression (TRD) and major depressive disorder (MDD) with co-occurring suicidal ideation or behavior.
+Its efficacy for depression is modest and similar to that of other antidepressants.
+Esketamine is not used by infusion into a vein for depression as it is only FDA-approved in the form of a nasal spray under direct medical supervision for this indication (the parent compound ketamine is most often administered intravenously).

 Adverse effects of esketamine include dissociation, dizziness, sedation, nausea, vomiting, vertigo, numbness, anxiety, lethargy, increased blood pressure, and feelings of drunkenness.
 Less often, esketamine can cause bladder problems.
-Esketamine acts primarily as a N-methyl-D-aspartate (NMDA) receptor antagonist but also has other actions.
+Esketamine acts primarily as a NMDA receptor antagonist, but also has other actions.

 In the form of racemic ketamine, esketamine was first synthesized in 1962 and introduced for medical use as an anesthetic in 1970.
 Enantiopure esketamine was introduced for medical use as an anesthetic in 1997 and as an antidepressant in 2019.
 It is used as an anesthetic in the European Union and as an antidepressant in the United States and Canada.
 Due to misuse liability as a dissociative hallucinogen, esketamine is a controlled substance.

 Medical uses

 Anesthesia

-Esketamine is a general anesthetic and is used for similar indications as ketamine.
-Such uses include induction of anesthesia in high-risk patients such as those with hemorrhagic shock, anaphylactic shock, septic shock, severe bronchospasm, severe hepatic insufficiency, cardiac tamponade, and constrictive pericarditis; anesthesia in caesarian section; use of multiple anesthetics in burns; and as a supplement to regional anesthesia with incomplete nerve blocks.
+Esketamine is used for similar indications as ketamine.
+Such uses include induction of anesthesia in high-risk patients such as those with circulatory shock, severe bronchospasm, or as a supplement to regional anesthesia with incomplete nerve blocks.

 Depression

-Esketamine is approved under the brand name Spravato in the form of a nasal spray added to a conventional antidepressant as a therapy for treatment-resistant depression (TRD) as well as major depressive disorder (MDD) associated with suicidal ideation or behavior in adults in the United States.
-In the clinical trials that led to approval of esketamine, TRD was defined as MDD with inadequate response to at least two different conventional antidepressants.
+In the US, esketamine (brand name Spravato) is a nasal spray indicated, as monotherapy, or in conjunction with an oral antidepressant as a therapy for treatment-resistant depression (TRD) as well as major depressive disorder (MDD) associated with suicidal ideation or behavior in adults.
+In the clinical trials that led to approval of esketamine, treatment-resistant depression was defined as major depressive disorder with inadequate response to at least two different conventional antidepressants.
 The nasal spray formulation of esketamine used for depression delivers two sprays containing a total of 28 mg esketamine and doses of 56 mg (2 devices) to 84 mg (3 devices) are used.
-The recommended dosage of Spravato is 56 mg on day 1, 56 or 84 mg twice per week during weeks 1 to 4, 56 or 84 mg once per week during weeks 5 to 8, and 56 or 84 mg every 2 weeks or once weekly during week 9 and thereafter.
-Dosing is individualized to the least frequent dosing necessary to maintain response or remission.
-Spravato is administered under the supervision of a healthcare provider and patients are monitored for at least 2 hours during each treatment session.
 Due to concerns about sedation, dissociation, and misuse, esketamine is available for treatment of depression only from certified providers through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called Spravato REMS.